 Alexander Lapins teaches applied tuba and euphonium, chamber music and performs with the faculty brass quintet at the University of Tennessee School of Music.
-During the summer he serves as an instructor at the Blue Lake Fine Arts Camp and the Miraphone Academy.
-Dr. Lapins has also taught at Northern Arizona University, the University of Indianapolis, Indiana State University, Indiana University, the University of Michigan All-State Program at Interlochen, Detroit Symphony Civic Orchestra, and French Woods Fine Arts Camp.
+During the summer he serves as an instructor at the Blue Lake Fine Arts Camp.
+Dr. Lapins has also taught at Northern Arizona University, the University of Indianapolis and Indiana State University.

 Dr. Lapins has appeared as a soloist with orchestras, concert bands, and chamber groups.
 He has performed throughout the United States, China, South America, and Europe.
 A diverse performer, Dr. Lapins is the only tubist to have won fellowships at both the Tanglewood Music Center and the Henry Mancini Institute.